vipulnaik/diet-exercise-health/events/2024/2024-exercise-tracker.md

 On Monday 2024-12-16, I resumed hand gripper exercises in both hands.
 I also updated the gap from blood tests to resumption of strength exercises from 7 days to 4 days.

+## 2024-12-18: skipped most exercise due to time-sensitive stuff at work

+On 2024-12-18, I skipped most exercise due to time-sensitive stuff at work.
+Also, I did not want to delay eating too much since my cycle was already quite shifted.
+I did manage to squeeze in (pun intended!) hand gripper exercise.